 Thanks a lot for reading – and please share the article with your friends.
 Let’s spread the news about Taiwan’s beauty!

-Big thanks goes to photographers who cooperated with me on this post.
-I used their photos since they had better picture of the same place.
+Big thanks go to photographers who cooperated with me on this post.
+I used their photos since they had a better picture of the same place.

 Picture of Qingshui Cliffs: by Jeff Chao, guide from Taiwan Vista Tour.

 Picture of Taiwanese food is from Chia Cheng Su, food photographer who runs Facebook The Beauty of Taiwan.